eleven-lab/laravel-geo/README.md

 # Geo Laravel
 This is a fork from [elevenlab/laravel-geo](https://github.com/eleven-lab/laravel-geo) with some modifications for compatibility with Laravel 5.4+

-> Note: In this version geometry column type is used for PostGIS instead of geography
+> Note: In this version you can use either geometry or geography column type for PostGIS with SRID.

 # Features
-- GeoSpatial integration on Laravel 5.2+:
+- GeoSpatial integration on Laravel 5.4+:
     - Create geospatial columns using Schema and migrations
     - Save and retrieve geospatial attributes using directly OpenGeoConsortium Spatial Objects (this package depends from PHP-OGC)
     - Build spatial query directly with the laravel fluent query builder
     - Supported types: Point, MultiPoint, Linestring, MultiLinestring, Polygon, MultiPolygon, GeometryCollection
 - Supported drivers:
     - Postgres: Posgis extension Extensions (geometry types)
-    - MySql: Extension for Spatial Data (geography types)
+    - MySql: Extension for Spatial Data (geometry types)

 Thanks to [laravel-postgis](https://github.com/njbarrett/laravel-postgis) for its original work.

 # Installation & Configuration